Dog Distemper

 Fortunately, canine distemper can be easily prevented, even though it can’t be cured.

 Puppies should get their first distemper shot when they are around 6-8 weeks old.
-This first shot must be followed up by a second shot about two weeks later.
-The dog must then be re-vaccinated once each year for the rest of its life.
+This first shot must be followed up by a second 2nd 1 month later x 2 more for a total of 3 shots; then on an annual basis.

 Until puppies are vaccinated, they should be kept away from other dogs.
 Puppies born to a mother who has survived distemper may have some temporary immunity.
 However, the immunity does not last long and the puppies must still begin vaccinations when they are 6 to 8 weeks old.